 With that said, having to finally be open to the idea of surrender, I’ve realized that there’s much freedom and peace to experience when one lets go of control.

 What also helped me to relinquish control is that it became clear to me that surrendering, it doesn’t mean that we’re giving up.

 When we take the time to look back on our lives, most of the anxiety and stress we experienced were actually the results of our own vivid imagination.

-Yet, these worst case scenarios we play in our minds plague us and hinder us from focusing our best efforts to everything that we do and takes us away from taking advantage of the present moment.
+Yet, these worst-case scenarios we play in our minds plague us and hinder us from focusing our best efforts on everything that we do and take us away from taking advantage of the present moment.

-While all the while, we also wish to have a more peaceful and calm lives.
+While all the while, we also wish to have more peaceful and calm lives…

 A simple yet effective way I’ve found that helped me to let go of all the negative energy is the practice of meditation.